OISF/suricata/doc/userguide/devguide/library/examples.rst

     suricata_client [options] <pcap_file(s)>

-    --suricata-config-str          The Suricata command line arguments in the format "arg1=value1;arg2-value2;".
+    -c                             Path to (optional) configuration file.
     -h                             Print this help and exit.
+    -l                             Path to log directory.
-    -K, --preload-pcap             Preloads packets into RAM before sending -l, --loop=num                 Loop through the capture file(s) X times -m, --mode=mode                Set the kind of input to feed to the engine (packet|stream)
+    -K, --preload-pcap             Preloads packets into RAM before sending -L, --loop=num                 Loop through the capture file(s) X times -m, --mode=mode                Set the kind of input to feed to the engine (packet|stream) -o, --output=output            Path of the EVE output file (eve-json.log by default)

-    Example usage: ./suricata_client --suricata-config-str "-c=suricata.yaml;-l=.;--runmode=offline" input.pcap
+    Example usage: ./suricata_client -c suricata.yaml input.pcap

-The client accepts a configuration string in the *--suricata-config-str* argument in the format described in :ref:`suricata_init` from the :doc:`api/index` section and one or more input files.
-It then initializes the library registering the callbacks (which print some fields of the relevant event) and creates a separate worker thread for each input file.
+The client accepts one or more input files, it initializes the library registering the callbacks and creates a separate worker thread for each input file.
 At the end of the processing, some performance stats are printed to stdout.

+The library can be configured using a YAML file and the *-c* option.

+The callbacks will dump the events in JSON format (basically the same as the suricata binary EVE logging) in a logging directory defined by the *-l* option and in an output file defined by the *-o* option.

 Currently suricata_client supports two run modes defined by the *-m* option: